 This was problematic on several levels.
 Besides burying employees in busy work — the thought of which hurts me at my core — the manual tasks left too much room for errors.
 They also created complicated spend reporting with limited visibility and slowed delivery time from request to deployment.

-Because of our tenured partnership with the hotel chain, they put a lot of trust in us to help them transform their traditional process into an e-procurement experience on insight.com for both hardware and software procurement.
+Because of our tenured partnership with the hotel chain, they put a lot of trust in us to help them transform their traditional process into an e procurement in supply chain management experience on Insight for both hardware and software procurement.

 This helped them achieve four key wins:

-Those 12 people who had previously been bogged down by manually intensive tasks for procuring technology are now able to focus on bigger, higher-value projects for the company.
+Those 12 people who had previously been bogged down by manually intensive tasks for procuring technology are now able to focus on bigger, higher-value projects for the company as there are now more or less people with e procurement.

-But the e-procurement process is much more than buying products.
+But the e-procurement in supply chain management process is much more than buying products.
 The automation that comes through e-procurement can ripple through the many layers of an organization to provide holistic optimization.

 The efficiencies the hotel chain realized from the e-procurement platform were just the tip of the iceberg.
 Moving to an e-procurement process with a single vendor also helped optimize configuration and deployment.